 Where will the world of science and technology lead us by 2030?
 Companies today are investing in exciting innovations, such as brain-machine interfaces and artificial intelligence, that will guarantee that our lives will transform exponentially in the future.

-Companies such as Elon Musk’s Neuralink, Facebook, and DARPA are investing into how artificial intelligence (AI), the internet of things, and other technologies can better our lives.
+Companies such as Elon Musk’s Neuralink, Facebook, and DARPA are investing in how artificial intelligence (AI), the internet of things, and other technologies can better our lives.
 Such exciting technology makes not only for a more humanistic future but also a trans-humanistic future.

 1. Body Augmentation

 The coming years will see various body augmentation capabilities, enabling humans to be smarter, stronger, and more capable than we are today.
 This includes better abilities to learn.
 Insofar as general intelligence comes more from genetics, IVF will be better.
 Genomes and the abilities of organisms will be better understood.
 There could be selective gamete, egg and sperm, cell selection for different traits.
 Parents would have unparalleled control in child selection.
 Genome manipulation techniques are working on this.

 Again, it will become cheaper, more precise, and better over the next 5-15 years.
 Not only wearables and implantables, but we could also have whole-body suits.
-For the military, there could be exosuits to augment physical strength and endurance.
+For the military, there could be exo-suits to augment physical strength and endurance.
 Or the military could become for the most part autonomous.

 Lifespans, by one metric, will go beyond normal human averages.
 In the next 5-15 years, the rich will take advantage of technology revolutions around us.
 Fortunately, the cost will decline, meaning that more of us will have access to it.
 This includes things such as wearable technologies.

 People thought about chips implanted in the body, which sounds super futuristic.
 But think about heart pacemakers, Parkinson’s pacemakers in the brain, and so on.
 There are artificial insulin pumps in place of pancreases.
 Simple hearing aids too.
 These improve the lifespans of human beings.
 These wearables and implantables, let’s call them, are now and will be more user friendly in the future, better and at a lower cost.